hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 - Emit addresses only as `0x1010_0000 + physical_offset`.
 - Reject any TCDM offset >= `0x80000`.
 - Reserve staging by physical offset, not by an alias address.
-- Use 32-byte alignment for tensors, commands, and constant transfers.
+- Use 32-byte alignment for ABI sections, command records, GEMM tiles, and constant-section bases.
+Tensor bases, strides, and transfer lengths follow the per-engine alignment contract in Section 6.2; do not impose a 32-byte requirement on every iDMA row or generic layout buffer.
 - Never allocate over command staging.
 - Model one physical TCDM arena; there are no separate physical "input banks" and "output banks".
 IFM, weight, OFM, DMA, AFU, and Spatz all contend on